Simon Property FFO rises, tops expectations

 Occupancy at Simon's malls and outlet centers rose to 94.6 percent from 93.8 percent a year earlier, and the company was able to push up average rent 3.8 percent to $40.33 per square foot.

-Earlier this year, Simon embarked on a massive plan to build new outlet centers and redevelop its existing malls and centers, which could include adding new stores and more parking space.
-The company is on track to spend $1 billion this year and at least a $1 billion in both 2013 and 2014.

-Early in the fourth quarter, Simon sold its stakes in Capital Shopping Centres Group Plc CSCG.L and Capital & Counties Properties Plc CAPCU.UL, netting about $327 million.
+Early in the fourth quarter, Simon sold its stakes in Capital Shopping Centers Group Plc CSCG.L and Capital & Counties Properties Plc CAPCU.UL, netting about $327 million.

 Simon, the only real estate company in the Standard & Poor's 100 index, owns or has an interest in 333 retail real estate properties in North America and Asia.